Attraction to disability: As fetish subculture

 Desires to pretend to be disabled and acquire a disability are extensions of the pathological disorder.
 About half of all devotees occasionally pretend (43 percent of Nattress [1996], sample of 50).
 Avowed "wannabes" seem to number not more than five percent of the devotee-wannabe population, though Nattress (1996) found 22 percent of his sample of 50 had wanted to become disabled.
 Accordingly, Bruno (1997) considers those affected by versions of the paraphilia under the broad heading of Devotees, Pretenders, and Wannabes (DPWs), as used here.

 Well over half of DPWs have felt this pathological attraction since childhood, as typical in paraphilias.
-The Amelotatist (see References) found that 75 percent of its sample of 195 were aware of the attraction by age fifteen.
+The Amelotatist (see § General references) found that 75 percent of its sample of 195 were aware of the attraction by age fifteen.
 Those attracted often cherish early memories of a sexuoerotic tragedy (a "first sighting") involving an object of their future attention, often an older member of the opposite sex, as stereotypical in paraphilic etiology.
 About a quarter report discovering the paraphilia in puberty and a few in maturity.

 The aforesaid has given grounds for the attraction to disability to be represented as the continuum Bruno (1997) termed factitious disability disorder.
 At its less-intense devotee end, there is sexualised fascination with the existential aspects of disability and its appearance.
 In its middle pretending area is strong desire to reproduce the sensations of disability.
 At its intense wannabe end is an imperative to acquire a disability which may prompt self-harm.

 According to DPW fetishists, their attraction does not appear to pose dangers to DPWs' partners or third parties.
 However, it can be noted that the DSM-IV includes this paraphilia within the diagnostic criteria of psychiatric pathology.
 Fetishists raise objections to the characterization of their preference as an aberrant pathology.
 However, objections have also been raised by members of the disability community on the grounds that such fetishes objectify and dehumanize them.
 Some people with disabilities willingly participate in the fetish subculture, for example, contributing model photos (e.g., Debbie van der Putten).